-In order to build solid relationships in the workplace, trust is of the upmost importance and can be the difference between success and failure; being transparent is a key component of this.
+To build solid relationships in the workplace, trust is of the upmost importance.
+It can be the difference between success and failure and being transparent is a key component of this.
 The conversion platform for Marketers ‘Unbounce’ created an ‘Inside Unbounce’ blog, a staff-authored, un-censored window into the organisation.
-The blog not only helped to demonstrate transparency to customers and potential new recruits, it further kept employees engaged as they felt up-to-date on the regular goings on within the company.
+The blog helped to demonstrate transparency to customers and potential new recruits.
+It further kept employees engaged as they felt up-to-date on the regular goings on within the company.

 In a report by Harvard Business Review The Impact of Employee Engagement on Performance, an employee engagement survey found that three-quarters of respondents chose ‘senior leadership continually updates/communicated strategy’ as the second most important critical factor for employee engagement.
-This further demonstrates the importance of transparency in building employee engagement, which is not only the responsibility of senior management, but of all employees within an organisation.
+This further demonstrates the importance of transparency in building employee engagement.
+This is not only the responsibility of senior management, but of all employees within an organisation.

-In a model organisation, top-level objectives would provide absolute clarity of purpose and would successfully cascade down through the organisation, with all employees fully onboard and with a shared sense of purpose.
-In reality, this often does not play out so harmoniously and this is often because these top-level objectives are not visible.
-By using a system like Actus Software, organisations are able to make these top-level objectives more transparent and accessible to all, which will help employees share a common sense of purpose.
-Furthermore, a culture of transparency may lead to greater sharing of ideas and creativity as employees feel that they are able to share their voice in an open forum which is collaborative rather than hostile.
+In a model organisation, top-level objectives would provide absolute clarity of purpose and would successfully cascade down through the organisation.
+All employees would be fully onboard with a shared sense of purpose.
+In reality, this often does not play out so harmoniously.
+This is often because these top-level objectives are not visible.
+By using a system like Actus Software, organisations are able to make these top-level objectives more transparent and accessible to all; which will help employees share a common sense of purpose.
+Furthermore, a culture of transparency can lead to the sharing of ideas as employees feel that they are able to share their voice in an open, collaborative environment.

 The quality of feedback amongst organisations can vary greatly and is often difficult to get right.
 This is why we have written an e-book on Feedback and how it can act as a game changer for performance management.
-What is important is that feedback is honest and transparent but often this can be challenging as managers and peers alike find it difficult to provide feedback in a constructive way and therefore to do not provide honest feedback as a result.
-Furthermore, a culture of trust and openness must exist for the receiver of feedback to take it on board and not respond in a defensive manner.
+It is important that feedback is honest and transparent, this often this can be challenging as managers and peers alike find it difficult to provide feedback in a constructive way.
+A culture of trust and openness must exist for the receiver of feedback to take it on board and not respond in a defensive manner.

-If you take a look at our Year-Round Performance graphic you will see that as part of a culture of year-round performance management, we recommend that in month three of the business year a development review is held and month nine a conversation on career aspirations.
-By having these open conversations throughout the year, this will allow for clear direction and clarity between both manager and employee on what development is required and what direction to go in.
+If you take a look at our Year-Round Performance graphic you will see with a culture of year-round performance management, we recommend that in month three of the business year a development review is held and month nine a conversation on career aspirations.
+By having these regular open conversations, clear direction and clarity between manager and employee may be achieved on what development requirements and direction is taken.

 Above we have highlighted some of the key benefits of transparency within the workplace.
 Evidence is increasingly showing the value of this area, not only when focusing on external customers but also when looking inwardly at employees and the culture that exists.
 Using a system such as Actus Performance Management Software can certainly help lay the foundations for building a culture of transparency should improvements be needed.